WebexCC-SA/LAB-11175/docs/Excercise1.md

 !!!
 Note
        This is essential information for Cisco TAC team to analyze and troubleshoot any issues that may have caused the upload to fail.

-- Now, it's time to create the AI agent itself.

-- On the Dashboard navigate to **AI Agents** Section.

       ![Nav](./assets/Excercise4_9.png){ width="200" }